 Lothar Böttcher

-South African glass sculptor Lothar Böttcher carves presence from solid glass — objects of ancient resonance held in permanent collections at the Corning Museum of Glass, the Glasmuseum Frauenau, and institutions across Europe and Africa.
+South African glass sculptor Lothar Böttcher carves presence from solid glass — objects with ancient resonance and contemporary observations held in permanent collections at the Corning Museum of Glass, the Glasmuseum Frauenau, and institutions across Europe and Africa.

 Working predominantly in cold glass — carving, cutting and polishing optical crystal by hand — Böttcher’s practice bridges the prehistoric and the contemporary.
 His sculptures draw on the enduring magic of ancient artefacts and cave imagery, translating that animistic charge into works that feel both timeless and urgently alive.